 The University of Lausanne does not currently have a hall of residence on campus.
 However, it works closely with the Fondation Maisons pour Etudiants Lausanne (FMEL), which welcomes over 2,500 students at 14 locations, mainly within the Lausanne urban area.

-Therefore, once you have been nominated by your home university and been admitted to UNIL, we will let you know by the beginning of June at the latest, if you are arriving for the autumn semester, or the beginning of December, if you are arriving for the spring semester, whether we have been able to secure accommodation for you in an FMEL hall of residence.
-If so, FMEL will contact you at the appropriate time to offer you accommodation.
-You will be asked to pay a rent guarantee (see the “Deposit or rent guarantee” section for more information) and your rent will be payable by you.
+If FMEL offers you accommodation, you will be asked to pay a rent guarantee (see the “Deposit or rent guarantee” section for more details) and your rent will be payable by you.
 Please note that the deadline for paying your rent guarantee to FMEL is very short (two days from accepting the accommodation you are offered).
 It is therefore essential to check your e-mails frequently during this period.

 However, people generally want to meet the student who will be living with them and it is strongly recommended that you visit the accommodation concerned before you decided to rent it.
 As far as possible, it is advisable to allow a few days in the city to carry out your research and visit potential accommodation.

 Please note that the accommodation listed on our platform has not been inspected by the accommodation services at either UNIL or EPFL.
 They have, however, checked the advertisements, particularly with regard to price.
 We also try to identify any fake advertisements, which are designed to get you to hand over money for accommodation that does not actually exist.
 Despite our best efforts we cannot, unfortunately, ignore the possibility that a fake advertisement may slip through, given how cleverly they are written.
 Here are some tips to help you avoid any problems: